 This course aims to better understand the homeostatic determinants for maintaining a healthy intestinal system, interacting with the gut flora and the immune system.
 The impact of early events on the colonization and the modulation of the gut microbiota profile, development of the immune system and the consequences for the induction of chronic, non-communicable diseases will be studied.
 The role of nutrition, particularly in infants, will be studied as a prerequisite to design new, healthy, foods based on functional nutrition data.

-C10: Nutritional Risk Factor for Degenerative Diseases and Age-Related Denutrition (Lecture)
+C10: Nutritional Risk Factors for Degenerative Diseases and Age-Related Denutrition (Lecture)

 Based on epidemiological and interventional studies, this course aims to better understand the impact of diet on the development and complications of degenerative pathologies.
 The role of diet in the prevention of chronic diseases will also be discussed.